‘Memphis has good youth’: Woman thanks stranger for act of kindness

 The young man’s actions touched Jennings so much, she asked him if he would take a picture with her to post online.
 She said Memphis has been getting a bad rap lately about the crime, and she wanted others to know there are good young people all over the city.

 “The young man is about the same age as my son,” said Jennings.
 “I would just like to know if he did something kind, people would at least say something.
-You know, your a good kid.
+You know, you’re a good kid.
 They are doing the right thing.”

 Jennings’s Facebook post has been liked and shared dozens of times.